BruceWayne-Batty/CGI_Project_PhotonMapping/README.md

 #### 5.18 Updated

 Fixed the issue with storing photons vector in the kDTree.
 By implementing the subscript operator overloading for the Photon class, it now allows direct access to the position attributes （`position.x`, `position.y`, `position.z`）of a Photon object through subscript indices.

+#### 3.27 Updated

+Add calculation of irradiance.
+Now illuminated with photon mapping and raytracing.
+Total irradiance of each hit point is calculated by using radius search from KD-tree.